 James Merrit, who foolishly nominated Uth, showed anger toward discerning Christians upset at the speaking lineup.

-The “poison pen” referred to by Merritt isn’t the writing of his flamingly homosexual son who writes leftist dribble regularly dripping with journalistic faggery, but discerning believers with polemics blogs.
+The “poison pen” referred to by Merritt isn’t the writing of his homosexual son who writes leftist dribble regularly dripping with journalistic effeminacy, but discerning believers with polemics blogs.
 He thinks discernment is ruining the SBC and not his trash nomination for SBC Pastor’s Conference President.

 In light of public outrage, the Executive Committee of the SBC has sandbagged the conference space until Uth changes the lineup to conform with Southern Baptist beliefs.